-- Break dry chilies apart, remove stems and most seeds, and toast them in a dry skillet over medium-low heat until fragrant and slightly darkened (do not burn- they get bitter).
-Place chilies in a small pot with the chicken broth, bring to a simmer, cover, and let stand 20 minutes turning the heat off, until softened.
+- Break dry chilies apart, remove stems and most seeds, and toast them in a dry large skillet over medium-low heat until fragrant and slightly darkened (do not burn- or they get bitter!).
+Place toasted chiles in a small pot with the chicken broth, bring to a simmer, cover, and let stand 20 minutes covered, turning the heat off, until softened.

-- In the same warm skillet, toast any whole spices you are using-cinnamon stick, cloves, cumin, coriander, peppercorns– until it smells amazing- 1-2 minutes.
-Place all but the cinnamon stick in a blender and pulse a few times, then set this aside ( you’ll add the softened chilies and broth to this blender later).
+- In the same warm skillet, toast any whole spices you are using-cinnamon stick, cloves, cumin, coriander, peppercorns– until it smells amazing- 1-2 minutes, turn the heat off, set aside.

-- In the meantime, heat oil in Instant pot on SAUTE setting, (or large Dutch oven over medium heat) and add onion and garlic, stirring until fragrant and golden.
+- Heat oil in Instant pot on SAUTE setting, (or large Dutch oven over medium heat) and add onion and garlic, stirring and sauteing until fragrant, tender and golden.
 Add tomatoes and their juices,, simmer 2-3 minutes until tomatoes are breaking down, then add vinegar, oregano, the toasted cinnamon stick, (or ground cinnamon) bay leaves and allspice.
-Stir and scrape up any browned bits (important) using a wood spoon.
+Stir and scrape up any browned bits (important, to prevent burn error) using a wood spoon.
 Turn heat off.

-- Add the softened chilies and broth to the blender with the spices plus roughly one cup of the tomato mixture from the Instant Pot (leave the rest of the tomatoes in the instant pot).
-Place a towel over the blender lid, and hold it firmly down (to prevent a blender explosion!), starting on low, and increasing to high.
-Turn blender off, and at this point add the canned chipotle peppers.
-1-3 peppers will suffice, or for milder, just use the adobo sauce out of the can.
-Blend till very smooth.
+- Place the softened chilies and broth to the blender along with the toasted spices plus roughly one cup of the tomato mixture from the Instant Pot (leave the rest of the tomatoes in the instant pot).
+Place a towel over the blender lid, and hold it firmly down (to prevent a blender explosion!), starting on low, and increasing to high, blending until smooth.
+Turn blender off.
+(At this point you could add the canned chipotle peppers if using.
+1-3 peppers will suffice, or for milder, just use the adobo sauce out of the can.)
+Blend again till very smooth.

 - Dutch Oven: If using a dutch oven, cover tightly, and either simmer on the stove over medium-low heat, 3 hours or bake in a 350F oven, 3 hours.
 Check at hour 2, for dryness, adding a little more broth if you think necessary.